haslab/LangSMC/docs/source/mp-semantics.rst

 ends with the output event that is verified by the *environment*.

-We start by specifying a concrete implementation of the *environment* semantics oracle that is parameterized by the concrete semantics of the program and by an adversary.
-This new module ``EnvironmentSemanticsInterface`` essentially defines all possible *enviornment* operations based on the concrete semantics of the program and based on the evaluation strategies disclosed by the adversary.
+We start by specifying a concrete implementation of the *environment* semantics oracle that is parameterised by the concrete semantics of the program and by an adversary.
+This new module ``EnvironmentSemanticsInterface`` essentially defines all possible *environment* operations based on the concrete semantics of the program and based on the evaluation strategies disclosed by the adversary.